The use of treatment table COMEX 30 for severe neurological decompression sickness | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study covers decompression sickness, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers decompression sickness, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 While the study itself was not conducted in Canada, its findings are relevant for Canadian divers and the hyperbaric medical community.

 Study Limitations